arcus/dart_orientation/orientation/CoP.md

 In building your own Community of Practice, we hope that you will come together to find ways to connect that work best for you, enhancing your sense of connection with one another as well as your skill development.

+While there's a lot of incredible research out there developing a nuanced understanding of what makes a Community of Practice, for our purposes, we're going to discuss it by breaking it down into its two pieces: **Communities** and **Practice**

-[1]  ["Introduction to communities of practice - A brief overview of the concept and its uses"](https://wenger-trayner.com/introduction-to-communities-of-practice/) Etienne and Beverly Wenger-Trayner.() Retrieved 21 March 2022.
+[1]  ["Introduction to communities of practice - A brief overview of the concept and its uses"](https://wenger-trayner.com/introduction-to-communities-of-practice/) Etienne and Beverly Wenger-Trayner.
+Retrieved 21 March 2022.
-### Practice

-Regular practice is how people get better at things!

-Doing something regularly can look different for different people:

-- Synchronous (do this at a set time) or asynchronous (have done this by a set time)
-- Accountability: how do we know that it is done?
-- In person or virtual practice?
-- With others in a community?

 ### Community